irwandihipiny/mine/README.md

-My research interests are (but not limited to) Computer vision, Pattern recognition and Animal re-ID.
+My research interests are (but not limited to) Computer vision, Pattern recognition, UI/UX and Animal re-ID.
 I also <a href="https://github.com/irwandihipiny/mine/wiki/doodles">doodles</a>.

 > Interested in pursuing an Msc or a PhD?
 Drop me an email at mhihipni at unimas dot my